Wasserstein Distributionally Robust Shallow Convex Neural Networks

 \section{Outlier generation on benchmark functions}

+In this section, we outline the methodology used to generate outlier-filled synthetic datasets for the numerical evaluation of WaDiRo-SCNNs in Section \ref{subsec:synth}.
+The proposed methodology is original as it leverages an optimal transport-based criterion for outlier generation and does not make any assumption on the data-generating function, allowing for a wide range of possible synthetic datasets.

-In this paper, to generate empirical distributions with complex patterns, we propose to use the mathematical expressions of traditional non-convex benchmark functions as a starting point.
+First, to generate empirical distributions with complex patterns, we propose to use the mathematical expressions of traditional non-convex benchmark functions as a starting point.
 These functions are normally used to evaluate optimization solvers because of their interesting patterns and their generalizability to $n$ dimensions.

-We use a methodology inspired by the work of \cite{pallage2024sliced} to generate outliers.
+We use a methodology inspired by the work of \cite{pallage2024sliced} and \cite{pallage2025sliced} to generate outliers.
 They propose a method based on the sliced-Wasserstein (SW) distance to remove out-of-distribution outlier points from training sets.
 In this work, we do the opposite and use a SW-based method to ensure that introduced outliers are out-of-distribution with respect to the original data distribution.

 Computing the Wasserstein distance is generally of high computational complexity, but the one-dimensional Wasserstein distance is an exception as it possesses a closed-form solution.
-The SW distance exploits this special case by first computing, through linear projections, an \textit{infinite} amount of one-dimensional representations for each original $n$-dimensional distribution.
+The SW distance (SWD) exploits this special case by first computing, through linear projections, an \textit{infinite} amount of one-dimensional representations for each original $n$-dimensional distribution.
 It then computes the average Wasserstein distance between their one-dimensional projections \citep{NEURIPS2019_f0935e4c}.
 In practice, the order-$t$ SW distance's approximation under a Monte Carlo scheme of $L$ samples is defined as: